 Living in such a large city with so many people, you would be surprised how common floods can be.
 Regardless of who is at fault, flood damage in your apartment is stressful for everyone affected, and knowing what steps to take to minimize the short and long-term damage is important.
 This moment of disaster can also turn into a potential opportunity for you to redesign your apartment to better fit your lifestyle – every cloud has a silver lining!

-At EXD Architecture we have put a specialized team together to guide our clients through the necessary steps to fix what can be saved, to remediate any mold damage and working hand in hand with the best public adjusters as they get you proper compensation from their insurance company to rebuild your space.
-Our team of experts include:
+At EXD Architecture we have put a specialized team together to guide our clients through the necessary steps to fix what can be saved, to remediate any mold damage, and get the proper compensation from their insurance to rebuild.
+Our team of experts includes:

 - Public Adjuster

 - Insurance Broker

 “What a client goes through when a property gets flooded is very frustrating and stressful.
 Not only have I helped clients with their flooding, I have also experienced flooding in my own home.
 It is upsetting to witness first-hand how water can damage our floors, cabinets, closets, clothing, rugs, art and other personal belongings.Victoria Benatar, Co-founder EXD Architecture

 Have you ever been affected by water damage in your NYC apartment?

 Flooding can be caused by these top 6 situations:

 In the kitchen, bathroom or terraces, clogged drains can be a source of leaks.
 To avoid floods from drains, property owners must be attentive to keep interior and exterior drains unobstructed and leak free.